sid-kas/ActiveLiving/docs/workouts/no-equipment.md

 # No equipemnt workouts (full body)

-What you need is just yourself and probebly a yoga mat
+What you need is just yourself and probably a yoga mat

 ## **Easy**